-Capita has a Contributions Process which is reviewed annually (from 2021 onwards) and includes details of contribution processing and the straight through processing investment procedure adopted once the employer contributions have been reconciled, including investment allocation.

-ROSC reviews the Contributions Process annually (from 2021) in accordance with the Annual Planner.

-In accordance with the Annual Planner, each year the Trustee undertakes a review of key IT systems and control procedures reviewed by ROSC.

-Contribution receipts and investment are subject to SLAs reviewed by the ROSC at each quarterly meeting.
+I Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 28.1 Capita has a Contributions Process which is reviewed annually and includes details of contribution processing and the straight through processing investment procedure adopted once the employer contributions have been reconciled, including investment allocation.
+We obtained and inspected the Contributions Process to confirm in place and to confirm that is addresses the straight through processing investment procedure and investment allocation reconciliations.
+No exceptions noted 28.2 ROSC reviews the Contributions Process annually (from 2021) in accordance with the Annual Planner.
+We obtained and inspected the Annual Planner to confirm that a review of the Contributions Process has been scheduled.
+No exceptions noted 28.3 In accordance with the Annual Planner, each year the Trustee undertakes a review of key IT systems and control procedures reviewed by ROSC.
+We obtained and inspected the review undertaken by the Trustee to confirm that it includes key control procedures relevant to the allocation of contributions to investment funds.
+We obtained and inspected meeting minutes to confirm that the review of key control procedures has been reviewed by the Trustee.
+No exceptions noted No exceptions noted 28.4 Contribution receipts and investment are subject to SLAs reviewed by the ROSC at each quarterly meeting.
 Any proposed changes to supporting processes and/or IT infrastructure are required to be notified in advance so that the Trustee can monitor transition.
+We obtained and inspected quarterly meeting minutes to confirm that service levels in relation to contribution receipts and investment have been reviewed by the Trustee.
+No exceptions noted

-In accordance with the Annual Planner, the Trustee reviews the Capita AAF reports as part of the review of performance of administration services provided including accurate investment allocation of contributions, which use straight through processing methodology using Via Nova protocols meaning that allocations are reconciled automatically.

-Where there are any timing differences between the date of receiving the latest Capita AAF reports and the date of approving the master trust assurance report, the Trustee requests a bridging letter from Capita to confirm that there have been no detrimental changes to internal control systems and no widespread systemic administration or IT failures in the intervening period.
+28.5 In accordance with the Annual Planner, the Trustee reviews the Capita AAF reports as part of the review of performance of administration services provided including accurate investment allocation of contributions, which use straight through processing methodology using Via Nova protocols meaning that allocations are reconciled automatically.
+We obtained and inspected meeting minutes to confirm that an annual review of the Capita AAF report has been undertaken by the Trustee.
+No exceptions noted 28.6 Where there are any timing differences between the date of receiving the latest Capita AAF reports and the date of approving the master trust assurance report, the Trustee requests a bridging letter from Capita to confirm that there have been no detrimental changes to internal control systems and no widespread systemic administration or IT failures in the intervening period.
+We obtained and inspected the bridging letter and confirmed that it has been reviewed by the Trustee.
+No exceptions noted